LDTchara/KernelExtensions/README.md

 **KernelExtensions** is a Hacknet mod using the **Pathfinder API**, designed to extend hardcoded mechanics in the game, such as:

-- Parameters for custom trial programs (like the original KaguyaTrial.exe), including actions to execute at runtime, music to play, etc.
+- Adding customizable trial programs (like the original KaguyaTrial.exe) with parameters, including actions to execute at runtime, music to play, etc.
+- Adding configurable numbers of trial programs (if possible).
-- Custom Porthack heart daemon
+- Adding a customizable Porthack heart daemon with parameters, including actions to execute after Porthacking, etc.

 More hardcoded features that require dynamic configuration will be supported in the future.